LaotechLabs/internship_challenges/computer_vision/README.md

 There are different types of artifacts in these creative.
 This task revolves around segmenting the following artifacts:
 1. Text Blocks:  title, headers, trademarks, etc.
-2. Humans: Segment out all humans present on the creative.
+2. Humans: humans/models present on the creative.

 The final output from this step will be a set of binary masks that defines the background and these set of artifacts.